phar/dmx/README.md

 ## Usage
 First create an instance of dmx.DMX_Serial(), then start the background thread.
 Once that is running the dongle will begin sending a full DMX universe.
 To change the value of a channel use set_data().
 This function takes a bytes() object with 512 bytes, each representing a single DMX channel.
 It will be sent on the next DMX refresh.

+## Tweaks
+I tweked this module a bit to work on other OS's (i use mac) and to use a queue based show thread which allows you to set the timing for how long each fram will actusally get displayed without allowing the lights to time out

 ```
 import dmx